marcinzh/skutek/README.md

 * The `Choice` *Effect* is used and [exported](./examples/src/main/scala/skutek_examples/Queens.scala#L28) in function's result.
 * The `Choice` *Effect* is finally [handled](./examples/src/main/scala/skutek_examples/Queens.scala#L10) by the client.
 By having control of the *Handler*, the client can decide whether it wants to enumerate all solutions, or just get the first one that is found.

 There are 2 ways of handling *Effects* locally: one is simpler, the other is safer.
-The safety issue is explained in the [Tag Conflicts](./README.md#tag-conflicts) section.
+The safety issue is explained in the [§.
+Tag Conflicts](./README.md#tag-conflicts).

 There is another complication.
 Unfortunately, in both cases you won't be able to rely on type inference.
 It will be necessery to explicitly pass an *Effect Stack* as type parameter to handling methods.